D-Hankin/apigruppfem/README.md

 ## Overview

-This README provides simplified instructions on how to clone, open, and run a Quarkus API from the "apigruppfem" repository on GitHub, created by user "D-Hankin", using Visual Studio Code (VS Code).
+Here you can find instructions on how to clone, open, and run the Quarkus API from the "apigruppfem" repository on GitHub, created by user "D-Hankin", using Visual Studio Code.
 The API contains information about cities, including reviews and ratings.

 ### Developers